 • Access to other types of support services.

 Referrals to the Pilot Parents program can be made by the person needing the services, a friend, family member, physician, social worker, teacher, clergy or a service provider.
 Parents requesting assistance must give permission to share information, before being contacted by a volunteer mentor.
 Matches are made according to the needs identified by the parent.

 Could you be the one?

 Raising a child with a special need can be rewarding and exciting.
 It can also seem lonely and frustrating.
 Could you be the one to make a difference for another parent?
-Parents interested in becoming trained Pilot Parent volunteers are encouraged to call 320.251.7272 for additional information.
+Parents interested in becoming a trained Pilot Parent volunteer are encouraged to call 320.251.7272 for additional information.